-The use or production of illicit drugs in a property can contaminate or damage that building.
-These impacts may pose a health and safety risk to occupants of or visitors to the property.
-The Local Government Authority (LGA) may have a role and responsibility in managing those risks.
+The manufacturing of illicit drugs in a property can contaminate or damage a building.
+These impacts may pose a health and safety risk to occupants or visitors to the property.

-Many properties where illicit drug activities occurred are never identified.
-LGA's are notified of only a small fraction of clan labs from police activities.
-Based on current trends there may be only about 15 actionable clan labs each year in WA.
-There is no formal process for police notification of properties where cannabis is being grown.
+Local government's may only be notified of a small fraction of clan labs from police activities.
+Based on current trends there may be only about 15 clan labs notified to local governments across Western Australia each year.

 Where an occupant, owner or agent of a property suspects contamination, any resulting investigation or action is normally done privately or through the insurer without the matter being brought to the attention of State or local government.
 However, sometimes the Department and/or the LGA will become involved.